Rensykes/kafka-train-workshop/kafka_train_workshop.md

 ---

+## 🐳 Docker Compose Options
+This workshop can be started entirely using `docker-compose up -d`, which will launch all services including the Kafka broker, topic initialization, and all microservices.
+For more flexible deployment options:

+### Start just Kafka infrastructure:
+`docker-compose -f .\docker-compose-kafka.yml up -d` This launches only Zookeeper, Kafka broker, and Kafka UI, allowing you to run the applications manually as explained in the workshop instructions.

+### Start consumer services with scaling:
+`docker-compose -f .\docker-compose-consumer.yml up -d --scale dashboard-consumer=3` This starts the consumer services (including the scalable dashboard consumer) which you can then scale up or down to demonstrate partition rebalancing.
+The number of consumer instances can be adjusted by changing the --scale parameter.

+The full `docker-compose.yml` combines all these services for a complete one-command startup of the entire workshop environment.

 ## 🎯 Part 1: Setting Up The Environment

 This part is the foundation for everything.
 We will start the Kafka infrastructure and create the "channels" (topics) for our services to communicate.